Driving Biological Projects

 University of California - San Francisco

 The Edwards lab studies the biochemistry and mechanisms of neurotransmission; this involves timing how long it takes for vesicles (such as those found at synapses) to release their cargo.
-We have worked with the lab to help identify and quantify excyotosis events in high speed time lapse movies.
+We have worked with the lab to help identify and quantify exocytosis events in high-speed time-lapse movies.
 While previously identification of the events was manual, we have used Trackmate (link) alongside a Jupyter notebook to automatically detect the events and integrate these detections with the lab's own code for event classification.
 See our current workflow here.

 Jonathan Sexton